 Employees are expected to adhere to regular attendance and to be punctual.
-If you find it necessary to be absent or late, you are expected to arrange it in advance with the Administration to the extent possible.
-If it is not possible to arrange your absence or tardiness in advance, you must notify the Administration no later than one-half hour before the start of your workday or as soon as reasonably practicable, if you are absent or tardy in accordance with iLEAD's sick leave policy.
-Because voice mail messages may go unheard for significant periods of time, leaving a voice mail message is not a sufficient method of notifying your supervisor-you must personally contact your supervisor and obtain his or her permission.
+If you find it necessary to be absent or late, you are expected to arrange it in advance with your supervisor to the extent possible.
+If it is not possible to arrange your absence or tardiness in advance, you must notify your supervisor no later than one-half hour before the start of your workday or as soon as reasonably practicable, if you are absent or tardy in accordance with iLEAD's sick leave policy.
+Because voice mail messages may go unheard for significant periods of time, leaving a voice mail message is not a sufficient method of notifying your supervisor-you must personally contact your supervisor in a timely manner.
+If you are required to leave work early, you must also personally contact your supervisor and obtain his or her permission.

 If you are a teacher and need a substitute for any absence other than those taken under iLEAD's sick leave policy, you are responsible for communicating with the designated contact for your specific site and submitting a request for the designee to arrange for a substitute.
 This request must be submitted in advance.
-If you are absent from work longer than one day, please communicate this with your supervisor or designated contact.
+If you are absent from work longer than one day please communicate this with your supervisor or designated contact.